You are here:About>Home & Garden>Home Buying / Selling

 Amortization takes place when payments are large enough to pay the interest due plus a portion of the principle.

-Negative amortization occurs when payments do not cover the cost of interest.
+• Negative amortization occurs when payments do not cover the cost of interest.
 The unpaid amount is added back to the loan, where it generates even more interest debt.
-If this continues you could make many payments, but still owe more than you did at the beginning of the loan.
-Negative amortization generally occurs when a loan has a payment cap that keeps monthly payments from covering the cost of interest.
+If this continues, you could make many payments, but still owe more than you did at the beginning of the loan.

-Negative amortization does not have as much of an impact when real estate is appreciating nicely, so the lower payments may be more attractive to you than paying down the principle.
+• Negative amortization does not have as much of an impact when real estate is appreciating nicely, so the lower payments may be more attractive to you than paying down the principle.

 Lenders are required to give you written information to help you compare and select a mortgage.
 Don't hesitate to ask as many questions as it takes to help you understand every aspect of your loan.